AlexPullen91/GameReviews/README.md

 ## Testing

+Testing for responsiveness and bugs throughout development was carried out with google chrome developer tools and the device toolbar to ensure compatibility on all screen sizes.

 ## Manual Testing

+*Test case:* **User sign up process**

+This test determines if the user sign up process works as intended

+    1. User clicks sign up button on landing page or navbar and is directed to sign up page.
+    2. Clicking sign up button at bottom of form alerts user to empty required fields.
+    3. Entering a name in username field that already exists in the database along with matching passwords alerts user to try a different name.
+    4. Entering a unique name in username field with passwords that do not match alerts user to try again.
+    5. Entering a unique name in username field with matching passwords successfully creates a new user and directs them to their dashboard.

+    Verdict: Working as intended

 ### Issues and Resolutions

-* Fixed an issue with sign up where users entering a name that already exists in the database would also be told their passwords dont match when they did.
-This was solved by adding a return redirect after each error message.
+* During development I encountered an issue with the user sign up feature when users entered a name already taken in the database.
+    * The error handling process would correctly alert the user that the name is already taken but also alert them that their passwords didn't match even when they did.
+    * This was solved by redirecting the user to the signup page at the end of each if statement.

 ### Known Issues

+* Currently users are still able to post reviews for a game they have already submitted a review for.

 ---